eblairmckee/public-notes/StateDeepDive.md

 - middleware
   - allows for thunks (async store updates)

-Includes a utility called 'combineReducers' that combines your reducers into a single reducer that's passed into the store.
+Includes a utility called 'combineReducers' that combines your reducers into a single reducer that's passed into the `store`.
 In this example, say we're building an app for a dog store that stocks treats and toys.
-We want to be able to manage these items in our store using their own reducers.
+We want to be able to manage these items in our `store` using their own reducers.

 ```javascript
 import { configureStore } from "@reduxjs/toolkit";